 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the dw20.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as Microsoft Application Error Reporting belongs to software Microsoft Application Error Reporting or Microsoft Office Enterprise or Windows Defender by Microsoft (www.microsoft.com).
+The process known as Microsoft Application Error Reporting or Microsoft .NET Error Reporting Shim belongs to software Microsoft Application Error Reporting or Microsoft Office Enterprise or Microsoft .NET Framework by Microsoft (www.microsoft.com).